Europe not prepared for U.S. pig virus threat

 NPA's Davies said improved biosecurity measures were vital, with evidence that some trucks that had arrived virus-free at abattoirs in the United States left carrying the virus.

-"We have been doing a lot of work in the UK on truck washes at abattoirs and trying to ensure they are as effective as they can be," she said.
+"We have been doing a lot of work in the UK on lorry washes at abattoirs and trying to ensure they are as effective as they can be," she said.

 If it does arrive in Europe, it is likely to spread quickly across a continent where many piglets are born in one country and slaughtered in another.